cult-of-coders/grapher/docs/query.md

 Creating a query for a collection client-side, must be exposed server side.
 Otherwise it will not work.

 Queries are a way to specify which data you want from the server using links as the backbone for creating the data graph.
-Queries can be reactive (using pub/sub) or static (using method call)
+Queries can be reactive (using Meteor's pub/sub system) or static (using method call) or direct if the call is done server side.

 Let's configure some links, and then see how we can query them into the database.